25 movies set in Tuscany

 One of the most famous movies set in Tuscany, the English Patient received 12 nominations at the 69th Academy Awards.
 It tells the story of a nurse working and living in Italy, during the final days of the Italian Campaign of World War II.
 She is taking care of a man who lost his memory and is speaking English.

 Director: Bernardo Bertolucci

 An American teenager comes to visit some family friends, after her mothers’ suicide.
 These friends live in a beautiful villa on the hillside of Siena, which is the meeting point for many artists.
-Here, she transform herself from a teenager into a woman, loosing her virginity and discovering her real father.
+Here, she transforms herself from a teenager into a woman, losing her virginity and discovering her real father.